 Each of us knows someone deeply affected by this world-wide tragedy – those who got sick and recovered, and those who did not recover and sadly lost their lives.
 National Health Service (NHS) and care staff working on the frontlines are dealing with new levels of stress, pressure, and anxiety that those of us at home can hardly fathom.
 All this has completely transformed our day-to-day lives.

 Will we ever return to what we once knew as normal?

 Can we truly find peace in this storm?

 Our chaotic and unpredictable universe is reminding us how out of control our lives often seem.
 We have all recently had to face our own mortality and realize how fragile we truly are.

 Is anything certain?
 What does the future hold?

-It feels stormy out there.
-But it feels stormy in here, too, right?
-Chaotic within us – in our homes, families, relationships, lives, and in our chaotic minds.
+It feels stormy out there — but it feels stormy in here, too, right?
+Chaos within us – in our homes, families, relationships, lives, and in our chaotic minds.

 CAN WE FIND PEACE IN THE STORM OF CHAOS?

 Chaos is not at its worst outside of us.
 It’s most dangerous when it takes over within us.

 Is stillness possible without escaping from or numbing our anxious thoughts? — or trying to escape or distract ourselves from the reality of the current major struggle in our world?